-This year, the Covid-19 pandemic has continued to cause worldwide disruption and has elevated the risks for the most vulnerable members of our society, including victims of forced labour and human trafficking.
-We have amplified our efforts to identify and protect vulnerable workers, recognising that the challenges from Covid-19 have the potential to generate new or greater risks for workers.
-Our fundamental concern since the start of the outbreak has been, and continues to be, the safety and wellbeing of our employees, customers and the wider WHSmith community, including those working in our supply chain.
-We will continue our vigilance to ensure the safety and well-being of all those working for, and behalf of, WHSmith.
+This year, the Covid-19 pandemic has continued to cause disruption for some of our suppliers, particularly those based in China.
+We have maintained our efforts to identify and protect vulnerable workers, recognising that the potential for Covid-19 to generate greater risks for workers.
+We continue to focus on the safety and wellbeing of our employees, customers and the wider WHSmith community, including those working in our supply chain.

-This statement includes activities taken to prevent slavery and human trafficking in the operations and supply chains of WH Smith Travel Limited, WH Smith High Street Limited, WH Smith Retail Holdings Limited, WH Smith Hospitals Limited and other group subsidiaries.
-The statement was approved by the Board of WH Smith PLC on 17th January 2022.
+This statement sets out the steps taken to prevent slavery and human trafficking in the operations and supply chains of all subsidiary companies included within our financial statement for the year 2021 / 22 including WH Smith Retail Holdings Limited, WH Smith Travel Limited, WH Smith High Street Limited, WH Smith Hospitals Limited and our operations in Australia where the Commonwealth Modern Slavery Act 2018 applies.
+The statement was approved by the Board of WH Smith PLC on 16th January 2023.

-Carl Cowling Group Chief Executive, WH Smith PLC
+Carl Cowling Group Chief Executive, WH Smith PLC Date: 16th January 2023

-Date: 17th January 2022